alexnm/house-moldovan-blog/src/posts/spotlights/iguazu.md

 While the entrance to the Argentinian side was quite fast, it took us a bit more to get inside the Brazilian side of the park.

 The first step is to take a bus from Puerto Iguazu.
 There are a lot of them, every 10-15 minutes, but you can't buy tickets one day in advance.
 Make sure to get there as early as possible, as it gets crowded later in the day.
-The bus takes you to Brasil, so make sure you have your passport with you.
+The bus takes you to Brazil, so make sure you have your passport with you.
 Also, check in advance if you need a visa.
 The process of crossing the border, although a bit confusing, goes quite smooth, and in about an hour you are at the entrance of the "Cataratas do Iguaçu" Park.

 There, you need to buy a ticket, then wait in a line (quite long when we were there) for another bus that takes you closer to the waterfalls.
 We had to wait for about an hour for the bus, but it was worth it in the end, as the weather was hot and the entire trip (one way) is of about 15km.
 When you get off the bus, you are right at the start of the single circuit on the Brazilian side.